magento/devdocs/guides/v2.0/cloud/live/stage-prod-migrate.md

 		rsync -azvP pub/media/ <developmemt machine user name>@<development machine host or IP>:pub/media/

-### Migrate the database {#cloud-live-migrate-db}
+## Migrate the database {#cloud-live-migrate-db}

+**Prerequisite:** A database dump (see Step 3) should include database triggers.
+For dumping them, make sure you have the [TRIGGER privilege](https://dev.mysql.com/doc/refman/5.7/en/privileges-provided.html#priv_trigger){:target="_blank"}.

+This process migrates your Integration, or development, database to Staging or Production.
+For continuous integration deployments, you may overwrite vital database data in Staging and Production.

 To migrate the database:

-1. SSH to the master branch of your integration environment:
+1. SSH to the master branch of your Integration environment:

 		magento-cloud environment:ssh
 2. Find the database login information: